-To help you from overspending on the best universal remotes for you, we've put together a complete guide for the gadget - what you need to know, how much you should spend, and which models we really like.
+To help you avoid overspending on one of the best universal remotes, we've put together a complete guide to everything you need to know about these futuristic clickers, including how they work, how much you should realistically spend on one for your home, and which models we'd recommend above all else.

 What is a universal remote?

-To put it simply, universal remotes are just remote controls – exactly like the ones that come with your TV – but these devices are able to imitate the signals sent by your TV's original remote, AV receiver or other device.
+Simply put, universal remotes are more advanced remote controls – exactly like the ones that come with your TV.
+The difference is that these devices are able to imitate the signals sent by your TV's original remote, AV receiver or other device.

 If you're wondering why you should buy one, there are two key scenarios where they're ideal: either you've lost your original remote and are looking at a pricey replacement, or you're wanting to have fewer remote controls because your AV experience needs streamlining.